techidaily/site-ios-location-track/source/_posts/how-do-i-stop-someone-from-tracking-my-apple-iphone-14-plus-drfone-by-drfone-virtual-ios.md

 ![google search results](https://images.wondershare.com/drfone/article/2024/02/turn-off-google-location-tracking-2.JPG)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/jvwX82j3ci0?si=gAWoovjXgs3m1d7S" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 The same thing goes for Google search results.
 This query engine uses location data to provide information relevant to the specific needs of the user.
 Let’s say you’re currently residing in Japan and looking for nearby coffee shops.
 Of course, it will be unhelpful if Google dispenses a list of coffee shops that aren’t located in your country.
 That’s why you shouldn’t turn off Google location tracking on your smartphone if you’re looking for precise and pertinent answers.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/epKTCSREjhI?si=Ez_hObK1FZrmEE7f" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ### It is used by Google to implement certain security protocols

 Google uses location data to keep your accounts safe from potential attacks and security breaches.
 How so?
 Well, Google immediately sends alerts whenever your account is used from an unusual location.
 Another thing is that strange activities on your account are promptly detected with the aid of location information.
 Simply put, allowing Google to access your whereabouts is the least you can do to protect your digital assets.
 Hence, don’t turn off Google location tracking on your Android smartphone if you need such assistance.

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/Q_69vX9wnRE?si=FtLxkpRhPORqcMeE" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/Rxyki8-Y630?si=dHLkIxG59zdlZeN0" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

 ### It is utilized for research and further improvements of Google services